posted November 14, 2022

-Flap steak is an awesome and affordable way to enjoy steak.
+Flap steak is an excellent and affordable way to enjoy steak.
 Even though it’s not as highly valued as other cuts of beef, it’s still completely delicious and tastes amazing served alongside fresh chimichurri.
 You’ve gotta give this meat a try!

 What is Flap Steak?

-The flap is cut from the sirloin, so it will not have the same melt-in-your-mouth texture as a rib eye or a tenderloin.
+The flap meat steak is cut from the sirloin, so it will not have the same melt-in-your-mouth texture as a rib eye or a tenderloin.
 Despite this, it’s packed with awesome beef flavor.
 And when it’s cooked right and cut appropriately, it’s incredibly delicious and extremely tender.

 Flap steak tastes great when cooked on the grill.
 Allowing it to cook for 4-6 minutes per side (about 8-12 minutes total) over high heat on the grill ensures that the steak cooks well to help it stay as tender as possible and maintain plenty of juice.
 I also like to top it with a super simple chimichurri to add an additional punch of flavor and add more moisture to the beef.